 In summary, the suspects and as a result the debugging time are reduced by using unsat cores in presence of multiple faults.
-Especially, in case of fault candidates with large cardinality additional optimizations are useful.
+Especially, in case of fault candidates with large cardinality significant speed-ups could be achieved.

-6. CONCLUSIONS
+6. Conclusions

 The proposed debugging framework exploits the knowledge of unsatisfiable cores.
 The solutions were proven to be identical to that of standard SAT-based debugging.
 Especially for the computationally hard case of multiple faults the run time was significantly reduced.